Trump Wants To Move On, But The Coronavirus Is Surging In Parts Of Red America

 House Judiciary Committee Chairman Jerry Nadler, D-N.Y., is promising to try and secure Berman's testimony.
 "The whole thing smacks of corruption and incompetence, which is what we have come to expect from this President and his Attorney General," Nadler said in a statement.
 Nadler was already slated to hold a meeting Wednesday with two whistleblowers on political interference at the Department of Justice.

 4. Votes on police reform on Capitol Hill expected: The Senate will debate, and possibly vote on, police reform.
 There's a key procedural vote scheduled for Wednesday.
 On Thursday, the House is expected to pass the Democratic police reform bill mostly along party lines.
-You wonder how many people are tuning into politics for the first time and watching the meat grinder of Congress work and what their impressions are — do they turn away, thinking politics is futile and not a great way to effect change, or does it make them more likely to vote?
+You wonder how many people are tuning in to politics for the first time and watching the meat grinder of Congress work and what their impressions are — do they turn away, thinking politics is futile and not a great way to effect change, or does it make them more likely to vote?

 5. Trump's immigration executive order: Following his administration's loss over the DACA program, Deferred Action for Childhood Arrivals, at the Supreme Court last week, President Trump is expected to sign an executive order suspending temporary work visas through the end of the year, NPR's Franco Ordoñez reports.
-The suspensions are expected to include visas that affect skilled workers like in the tech industry (H-1B), executives at large corporations (L-1), season workers like hotel and construction workers (H-2B) and research scholars and professors (J-1).
+The suspensions are expected to include visas that affect skilled workers like in the tech industry (H-1B), executives at large corporations (L-1), seasonal workers like hotel and construction workers (H-2B) and research scholars and professors (J-1).

 Quote of the weekend